- Naomi Stephens | Permaculture Designer

 Do all plants work in aquaponics?

 Not all plants will work in an aquaponics system.
-Some plants require a lot of nutrients, which can be difficult to provide with the limited fish waste available.
-It's important to research your plants before adding them to ensure that they are suitable for aquaponics gardening.
+Some plants require a lot of nutrients, which can be difficult to provide with the limited fish waste.
+It's essential to research your plants before adding them to ensure they are suitable for aquaponics gardening.

 How often should I harvest my aquaponics plants?